 There are so many areas of life to consider when you consider whether to stay or go, parenting, work responsibilities, financial concerns, other interpersonal relationships, that you may hesitate or delay making the decision until your circumstances become unbearable.
 Once they do, you may react impulsively because you have passed your ability to manage your situation, which only causes more chaos and harm, to yourself or others.

 This is why to take the time to make a deliberate, thoughtful, and balanced decision to stay or go is the wise and brave path to follow.
-Having read many of these pages, you may now understand that you have been or are a victim of abuse, in one or more of its many forms.
-If so, your decision to stay or go is pivotal, as well as being a personal, one, particular to you, even if it is difficult to come to terms with.
-We would not presume to steer you in one direction or another about your decisions, because at some point you will know best what is the most healing path to take, but we can present to you some things to think about as you grapple with one of the most important decisions of your life.
+If you are beginning to realize that you have been or are a victim of abuse, your decision to stay or go is pivotal, as well as being personal to you, and it can be difficult to come to terms with this decision.
+We would not presume to steer you in one direction or another about this, because at some point you will know best what is the most healing path to take, but we can present to you some things to think about as you grapple with one of the most important decisions of your life.

 You may not be sure enough or ready enough to leave.
 You may feel that you need to give your relationship another, or one last, chance.
 There may be legitimate reasons for staying: your vows and values, your sense that you have not exhausted all possible avenues of help, pregnancy, lack of a support system, illness of yourself or your partner, financial hardship if you leave, a recent move to a new location.